nodejsafrica/getbusy/README.md

 #### HOW TO START PROJECT

   * node app.js
-  * make a get reqeuste on localhost:3000/api/user
+  * make a GET request on localhost:3000/api/user